DwayneWallace/vertical-profiler-sim/README.md

 If it leaves the tolerance band, the hold timer resets.

-This matches the behavior expected from a real profiler mission where the vehicle must actually stay near the target, not just touch it once.
+This matches the behavior expected from a real profiler mission where the vehicle must actually stay near the target.

-## Simulator Window

-The simulator runs as a local Python Matplotlib window.
-The window includes VP profile selection, mission settings, PID settings, start/pause/reset controls, a live depth graph, actuator command graph, and a depth-view graphic.

-The goal of this layout is to keep the simulator useful as a tuning tool without needing extra software or hardware connected.

-### Example Run - Target Tracking
+### Example Run

 ![VP simulator target tracking example](https://raw.githubusercontent.com/DwayneWallace/vertical-profiler-sim/main/docs/images/vp-sim-window-1.png)

-This example shows the profiler tracking a shallow target depth.
-The top graph compares true depth, measured depth, and target depth.
-The lower graph shows actuator command in microseconds.
-The depth-view panel on the right shows the current simulated profiler position, target marker, current state, velocity, and actuator command.

-### Example Run - Mission Transition

 ![VP simulator mission transition example](https://raw.githubusercontent.com/DwayneWallace/vertical-profiler-sim/main/docs/images/vp-sim-window-2.png)

-This example shows a deeper mission profile where the target changes during the run.
-The depth graph shows the profiler descending toward the deep target, then transitioning toward the shallower target.
-The actuator graph shows how the PID loop changes the buoyancy command while the vehicle is still moving.

-### Depth Plot

-The depth plot shows:

-* True depth
-* Measured depth
-* Target depth

-The y-axis is inverted so deeper values appear lower on the graph.

-### Actuator Plot

-The actuator plot shows the actuator command in microseconds over time.

-This helps show when the controller is commanding more buoyancy or less buoyancy.

-### Depth Graphic

-The depth graphic shows:

-* A simplified water column
-* Current profiler position
-* Target depth
-* Target tolerance band
-* Current mission state
-* Current velocity
-* Current actuator command

-This gives a quick visual reference for what the profiler is doing during the mission.

 ## Why This Is Useful for PID Tuning

-A real profiler can be frustrating to tune because changes take time to show up.
-The vehicle has low available force, drag changes with velocity, and the actuator does not instantly cancel motion.

-The simulator makes it easier to see how different PID gains affect:
+A real profiler can be frustrating to tune because editing code and reflashing can take minutes.
+In adition it may be hard to observe as well as get data in a reasonable amoutn of time.
+The vehicle has low available force, drag changes with velocity.
+The simulator makes it easier to see how different PID gains affect the profile.

-* Rise time
-* Overshoot
-* Oscillation
-* Settling behavior
-* Hold performance
-* Actuator saturation
-* Mission completion

-This makes it a useful first step before pool testing.

 ## Running the Simulator